Te Araroa Trust and strategy

 Matt Claridge

-Matt has worked in sport, recreation and public safety roles with experience across not for profit and commercial partnerships.
-Previous roles include CEO of organisations such as Water Safety New Zealand and The Tomorrow Project and more recently, General Manager at Nuku Ora (Sport Wellington).
+Matt has worked in sport, recreation and public safety roles with experience across not for profit and private/public partnerships.
+Previous roles include CEO of organisations such as Water Safety New Zealand, The Tomorrow Project and General Manager at Nuku Ora (Sport Wellington).

 Contact Matt